 We understand that experiencing a binge or uncomfortable fullness can feel very difficult and overwhelming.
 Remember that dieting after these experiences only keep you further stuck in the Restrict/Binge cycle and ultimately are not beneficial to your health.

 Are you feeling stuck in your relationship with food and body?
 This can be a difficult thing to navigate alone and the good news is - you don't have to!
-Join our Eating Disorder PATH to navigate recovery or work more 1:1 with our dietitians.
-No matter what you need, we're here to support you!
+Our team is here to support you every step of the way.
+Drop us a line to take your first step.

 Comments Off on What to do After Binge Eating